 If your pump and pressure tank appear to be working, then your problems may be due to a drop in the water level in your well.
 First, check to see if your pump can be lowered.
 If not, you may be faced with having to deepen your well to get water again.
 Contact a licensed well driller for assistance.

-For additional information about Well Maintenance, Sanitary Well Caps, and Septic Systems check out our Brochures, Fact Sheets, & Other Publications page.
+For additional information about common well issues, check out our Brochures, Fact Sheets, & Other Publications page.